 Another type of layer is a normalization layer, such as batch normalization (BN) or group normalization (GN) layer.
-A normalization layer normalizes its input in order to improve the speed and stability of training neural networks [32].
+A normalization layer normalizes its input to improve the speed and stability of training neural networks [38].
 BN performs the normalization along the batch and spatial locations.
 On the other hand, GN, which is more robust than BN, divides the input's channels into groups and performs normalization for each group.
-GN alleviates the limitation of BN that smaller batch size leads to larger errors [33].
-Instance normalization (IN) is another technique that normalizes across spatial locations [34].

-Max pool and transposed convolution layers can also be used in CNN models to respectively downsample or upsample the input tensor spatially.
+GN alleviates the limitation of BN that smaller batch size leads to larger errors [39].
+Instance normalization (IN) is another technique that normalizes across spatial locations [40].
+Max pool and transposed convolution layers can also be used in CNN models to, respectively, downsample or upsample the input tensor spatially.
 A max pool kernel draws the maximum at each of the input's spatial locations.
 A transposed convolution multiplies the input at each spatial location with the kernel and adds the result to the layer's output at the same location.

 A deep neural network is trained by minimizing a loss function.
 The loss function measures the amount to which the prediction differs from the ground truth.
-During training, the model's parameters, $\boldsymbol{\theta} = \{\boldsymbol{\theta}^1, \dots, \boldsymbol{\theta}^L\}$, are updated using the gradient of the loss function, which, thereby, must be differentiable.
-This method of calculating gradients with respect to the parameters is generally known as backpropagation [35].
+During training, the model's parameters, $\theta = \{\theta^1, ..., \theta^L\}$, are updated using the gradient of the loss function, which, thereby, must be differentiable.
+This method of calculating gradients with respect to the parameters is generally known as backpropagation [41].

-4.2 2D AND 3D U-NET MODELS

-Due to its excellent performance, U-Net is a popular CNN architecture not only in the medical [16,17,21] and but also in non-medical domains such as satellite imagery [36].
-The design of U-Net is characterized by two properties: The U-shaped structure formed by an encoder and a decoder network, as well as the skip connections that connect the corresponding
+4.2 2D and 3D U-Net Models.
+Due to its excellent performance, U-Net is a popular CNN architecture not only in the medical [20-22,27] but also in nonmedical domains such as satellite imagery [42].
+The design of U-Net is characterized by two properties: The U-shaped structure formed by an encoder and a decoder network, as well as the skip connections that connect the corresponding encoders and decoders.
+Figure 4 shows the overall structure of a U-Net architecture.
+Implementation in this study closely follows this general structure, but with changes in design details of the encoders, decoders, upsampling, and downsampling.